mzohaibh17-pixel/Quantum_Wave_Packets_1D_2D/README.md

   - `1D_wave_packet.gif` showing evolution of the 1D wave packet
   - `2D_wave_packet.gif` showing evolution of the 2D wave packet

-All plots and animations are automatically saved to the corresponding folders.
+All generated plots and animations are automatically saved in their respective folders: `plots/` and `animations/`.

 ---